AlexanderSwain/Slang.Net/README.md

 [Become a Sponsor](#) <!-- Replace with your sponsorship link -->

+❤️Make sure to also support the slang team directly so that they can continue to improve the underlying api: https://github.com/shader-slang/slang

 ## Why Slang.Sdk?

 Slang is purpose-built to bring **modularity**, **scalability**, and **developer-friendliness** to modern GPU programming.
 Whether you're building apps, games, or ML pipelines, here's why it stands out: